-The Company's offices and its production facility in Israel are located in a building that the Company leases from its Related party (see Note 24a), in accordance with a sub-lease agreement.
-The Company subleases approximately 3,000 square meters of laboratory, office and clean rooms space at a monthly rent fee NIS 125 (approximately \$40).
-This sub-lease agreement was amended on October 2021, to extand the priod up to October 2025 which was included in the calculation of the lease liability and RoU asset.
+The Company's offices and its production facility in Israel are located in a building that the Company leased from its Related party (see Note 24a), in accordance with a sub-lease agreement.
+The Company subleased approximately 3,000 square meters of laboratory, office and clean rooms space at a monthly rent fee NIS 125 (approximately \$35).
+This sub-lease agreement was amended in October 2021, to extend the period up to October 2025 which was included in the calculation of the lease liability and RoU asset.